kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.1.2 May 22, 2013 =
+= 4.1.2 May 23, 2013 =
-* Changed check for FFMPEG to use the H.264 sample video as input and avoid any PNG-related red herrings
+* Changed check for FFMPEG to use the H.264 sample video as input to avoid any PNG-related red herrings.
 * Added `-f mjpeg` to thumbnail-generating command to maintain compatibility with versions of FFMPEG that can't figure it out on their own.

 = 4.1.1 May 21, 2013 =